-Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page Warehousing, Fulfillment Service Centers and 3PLs in Michigan
+Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page Find the Best Michigan 3PL Warehouses & Fulfillment Centers

 Thinking of locating your fulfillment operation in Michigan?
 This state is a good choice for companies looking to do business with Toronto or other areas in Canada due its location as a Canadian border state.
 Michigan has nine international border crossings in all.
 Its prime location also allows this state to ship items using freshwater ports.
 Michigan has 38 deep water ports.
 This gives Michigan a distinct advantage, since this is more ports than all the other Great Lake states have, combined.